 "I think that there are some of my colleagues who fear that their employment is in jeopardy," Gonzales said.
 "That could not be further from the truth.
-We are not going to do away with brick and mortar schools, at least in the philosophical and missional aspect of this institution."
+We are not going to do away with brick and mortar schools, at least in the philosophical and missional

-'I THINK THAT THE IDEA OF A BRICK AND MORTAR IS NOT FLAWED AT ALL.
-IF ANYTHING, THIS COMBINATION OF BRICK AND MORTAR AND ONLINE WILL BE DOMINANT.'
-LUCAS PORTER Nachbar also believes that campus based schools are not broken, but they are not complete either.
+Nachbar also believes that campus based schools are not broken, but they are not complete either.